alexandretalbert/alexandretalbert/ebanx_team.md

 - Questioning demands and asks, seeking for clear priorities for the team

 ### To improve
+- Deep dive on issues and tasks (own)
 - Seek for interactions beyond domains of your team (Refunds), with peers and leaders from other teams and areas
   - interacao
   - issue shadow